jcsn13/PredictingPRinKB/README.md

 `source .env/bin/activate`

 ## Running Model Training
-The following script will train all the models, it should take at least 6h.
+The following script will train all the models, should take at least 6h.
 The trained models will be saved into the models folder, the same will happen with the roc_auc plots.

 `python PredictPRinKP.py`

 ## Running prediction

 ## Extracting feature importance